evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 # Natcats P2P Perpetual Distribution Upgrade

-Natcats will enable **P2P Perpetual Distribution** beginning at Bitcoin block **NNNNNN**.
+Natcats will enable **P2P Perpetual Distribution** beginning at Bitcoin block **919296**.
 After this upgrade, all future Natcats supply produced by the Bitcoin blockchain will be allocated directly to Natcats holders.

 As of this update, all distribution and indexing systems are deployed fully on-chain on **Ordinals**, without third-party dependencies, ensuring the **decentralized production** of Bitcoin’s first natively generated art collection over the years to come.